-S&P maintained the Company's issuer corporate credit rating and long-term debt credit rating at "BBB-" with a "stable" outlook.
-The Company's junior subordinated hybrid notes rating is confirmed at "BB".
+S&P reaffirmed the Company's issuer corporate credit rating and long-term debt credit rating at "BBB-" with a "stable" outlook on June 14, 2023.
+The Hybrid Notes rating was also maintained at "BB".

-S&P's issuer corporate credit ratings are on a rating scale that ranges from "AAA" to "D", which represents the range from highest to lowest quality.
-The ratings may be modified by the addition of a plus (+) or minus (-) sign to show the relative standing within a particular rating category.
-An issuer credit rating of "BBB-" indicates the Company has adequate capacity to meet its financial commitments; however, adverse economic conditions or changing circumstances are more likely to weaken the Company's capacity to meet its financial commitments.
+S&P's corporate issuer credit ratings are on a rating scale that ranges from "AAA" to "D", which represents the range from highest to lowest quality.
+Ratings from "AA" to "CCC" may be modified by the addition of a plus (+) or minus (-) sign to show the relative standing within the major rating categories.
+An issuer credit rating of "BBB-" by S&P is considered to be "investment grade" and is within the fourth highest of ten categories and indicates the Company has adequate capacity to meet its financial commitments; however, adverse economic conditions or changing circumstances are more likely to weaken the Company's capacity to meet its financial commitments.

 S&P's long-term debt credit ratings are on a rating scale that ranges from "AAA" to "D", which represents the highest to lowest quality of such securities rated.
-The ratings may be modified by the addition of a plus (+) or minus (-) sign to show the relative standing within a particular rating category.
-A long-term debt credit rating of "BBB-" by S&P is within the fourth highest of ten categories and indicates that the Company exhibits adequate protection parameters; however, adverse economic conditions or changing circumstances are more likely to weaken the Company's capacity to meet its financial commitments on the obligation.
-A long-term debt credit rating of "BB" by S&P is within the fifth highest of ten categories and indicates that the Company is less vulnerable in the near term than other lower-rated obligors.
-However, it faces major ongoing uncertainties and exposure to adverse business, financial, or economic conditions, which could lead to the obligor's inadequate capacity to meet its financial commitments.
+Ratings from "AA" to "CCC" may be modified by the addition of a plus (+) or minus (-) sign to show the relative standing within a particular rating category.
+A long-term debt credit rating of "BBB-" by S&P is within the fourth highest of ten categories and indicates that the obligation exhibits adequate protection parameters; however, adverse economic conditions or changing circumstances are more likely to weaken the Company's capacity to meet its financial commitments on the obligation.
+A junior subordinated rating of "BB" by S&P is considered to be "speculative grade" and is within the fifth highest of ten categories and indicates that the Company is less vulnerable in the near term than other lower-rated obligors; however, it faces major ongoing uncertainties or exposure to adverse business, financial and economic conditions, which could lead to the Company's inadequate capacity to meet its financial commitments.